Upperdog/wp-core-update-cleaner/readme.md

 You don't have to delete these files if you want to keep them for some reason.
 However, the readme file contains the version number of the WordPress version you're running.
 This may be used by bots or evil people trying to hurt your site by taking advantage of security exploits in your version if you've not installed security patches.
 Also, there's no reason to have wp-config-sample.php and the license files just laying around.

 ## Changelog

+### 1.2.0 (2018-10-27)

+* Remove files when plugin is activated so site admins don't have to wait for the next core update for the files to be removed.

 ### 1.1.0 (2018-10-22)